screenxtv/screenxtv-core/README.md

 ## /sample2

-`/sample2` is a sample to remotely login your terminal; you can issue the shell process from web browser.
+`/sample2` is a sample to remotely login your terminal; you can issue the shell process log in it from web browser.

 1. Install required packages: `cd ./server/; npm install`
 2. Launch server: `npm start`
-4. Click the URL with your browser: [http://localhost:8080/](http://localhost:8080/)
+3. Click the URL with your browser: [http://localhost:8080/](http://localhost:8080/)

 ## Notice